patrickw42/urlShortener/README.md

 Get requests to '/api/shorturl/<short_url>' will redirect to website addressed at full_url matching short_url in the database.

-Will need Node.js installed, and inside root directory of project will need to install modules used in program by running: npm i mongoose                  // used to access our mongo database and do CRUD operations on records npm i express                   // used for routing npm i body-parser               // used for accessing url params npm i dotenv                    // used for accessing environmental variables from .env file
+Will need Node.js installed, and inside root directory of project will need to install modules used in program by running commands:

+npm i mongoose

+npm i express

+npm i body-parser

+npm i dotenv

 Will need to update MONGO_URI in the .env file to match a valid deployed mongo cluster.

-To run program open a terminal from the root directory of project and enter: node index.js
+To run program open a terminal from the root directory of project and run: 'node index.js'

-Open up web browser and enter: localhost:3000
+Open up web browser and enter:
+'localhost:3000'

 HTML and CSS provided by freecodecamp.org